The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 vmkfstoolsthat provides an option (

--y) to send the UNMAP command to the storage arrays regardless of the ESXi host’s global setting.
+-y) to send the UNMAP command to the storage arrays, regardless of the ESXi host's global setting.
+This option also exists on earlier ESXi versions, but does not reclaim the space when run.

 Note: When you run